jpSimkins/Drupal2WordPress-Plugin/README.md

 Drupal2WordPress Plugin
 =======================

-WordPress 3.9+ plugin for importing Drupal 7
+WordPress 3.9/ 4.x+  plugin for importing Drupal 7
-- Tested only on 3.9+ but may work for lower versions.
+- Tested on 3.9+ but may work for lower versions.

 This plugin was originally based off the repo: https://github.com/lirantal/Drupal2WordPress